peterkappus/lava/README.md

 A simple app for exploring shapes, colors, and patterns and saving them to SVGs (and JPGs)

+## Architecture
+Uses a simple Sinatra app to save the SVG and convert to a JPG (using rsvg-convert).
+Uses coffee script and SVG.js to render pretty things on the client side.
+All the coffee scripts get compiled into a single script (see cheapo concatenation scheme below).
+Generally, coffee scripts include a single function which gets called to render "the thing" for that script.
+Just comment the call to this function out if you don't want it to run.

 ## Requirements/Installation

 Install rsvg-convert for converting SVG to JPGs.
 The easiest way to install on a Mac is with [Homebrew](http://brew.sh/):